SAP-samples/abap-platform-bgpf-appl-log-events-side-effects/README.md

 To get things working you have to make sure that the event is published via the behavior definition of your projection layer.

-The projection behavior has to allow

-and on entity level you have to specify the use of side effects

-and the use of the event itself (and in our case the action as well).
+The projection behavior has to allow on business object level the use of side effects and on entity level the use of the event itself (and in our case the use of the action as well).

 <pre>
 use draft;